jorisvandenbossche/course-python-data/notebooks/pandas_04_time_series_data.md

 <div class="alert alert-info">
 <b>REMEMBER</b>: <br><br>

-The string to specify the new time frequency: http://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases <br><br>
+The string to specify the new time frequency: http://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases <br>

 These strings can also be combined with numbers, eg `'10D'`...